cloudfoundry-incubator/kubo-deployment/docs/user-guide/routing/gcp/load-balancing.md

    /usr/bin/set_iaas_routing "${state_dir}/director.yml"
    ```

    > It is also possible to set the configuration manually by editing the <KUBO_ENV>/director.yml

-In order to configure kubo to use IaaS routing, modify the `<KUBO_ENV>/director.yml`:

-  - Comment out all the lines grouped underneath the **CF routing mode settings** comment

-  - Uncomment all the lines grouped underneath the **IaaS routing mode settings** comment
-    and fill in all the values, as outlined in the snippet above.